 Gentpro provides an option to specify a profile method [PROFILE_METHOD], which can be set to generate RWC, BASH_NH3, RC_HNH3, or generic meteorology-based temporal profiles. the RWC, BASH_NH3 and RC_NH3 temporal profiles are based on algorithms described by Adelman (2009 and 2010), Mansell et al. (2000), and Bash et al. (2012) respectively, while the MET profiles can ben generated from any user-selected meteorology variable.
 The RWC profile method produces county-specific daily temporal profiles to convert annual or monthly inventories to daily emissions estimates.
 Diurnal profiles must then be applied to estimate hourly RWC emissions from the daily estimates.
-Gentpro provides the option to aggregate the daily RWC profiles to month-of-year profiles as well, which can be used to compute monthly inventory estimates from annual inventory data.
+Gentpro provides the option to aggregate the daily RWC profiles to convert annual inventory data.
 The BASH_NH3 and RC_NH3 profile methods produce county-specific hourly temporal profiles to convert annual, monthly, or daily inventories to hourly emissions estimates.
+Gentpro provides the option to aggregate the hourly temporal profiles to convert annual, monthly, or daily inventories to hourly emissions estimates.
+Gentpro provides the option to aggregate the hourly temporal profiles to convert annual, monthly, or daily inventories to hourly emissions estimates.
 Gentpro provides the option to aggregate the hourly profiles to day-of-year or month-of-year profiles as well.
 The MET profile method represents time series of a selected meteorology variable as a temporal profile and can be used to convert annual, monthly, or daily inventories to hourly emissions estimates.
-Gentpro also provides the option to aggregate the hourly MET profiles to day-of-year or month-of-year profiles.
+Gentpro also provides the option to aggregate the hourly MET profiles to day-of-year or monthof-year profiles.
 All of the Gentpro profile options create temporal cross-reference files that associate county FIPS codes in a modeling domain to the new profiles.